 If a firm is run efficiently, you are probably right; the partners are making pretty good money on your work.

-However, not all firms are run efficiently, not all client pay their bills, and your firm might not actually bill the client for every hour you “billed” (more on that later).
+However, not all firms are run efficiently, not all clients pay their bills, and your firm might not actually bill the client for every hour you “billed” (more on that later).

 How do you Bill Hours at a Law Firm?